Staff

 Staff Attorney

 Victoria (Tory) is WaterWatch’s newest staff attorney, admitted to the Oregon State Bar in 2022.
-Tory earned her B.S. in Environmental Science from University of Massachusetts, Amherst, and her J.D., cum laude, from Lewis & Clark Law school, with a certificate in Environmental and Natural Resources Law.
-Before joining WaterWatch, Tory interned and clerked at Columbia Riverkeeper, Center for Biological Diversity and Earthrise Law Center.
-When she is not practicing law, Tory enjoys hiking, climbing, and painting.
+Tory earned her B.S. in Environmental Science from University of Massachusetts, Amherst, and her J.D., cum laude, from Lewis and Clark Law School, with a certificate in Environmental and Natural Resources Law.
+Before joining WaterWatch, Tory interned and clerked at Columbia Riverkeeper, Center for Biological Diversity, and Earthrise Law Center.
+When not practicing law Tory enjoys hiking, climbing, and painting.